Trojan language: Greek

-Proponents of an east to west migration theory on the origin of the Etruscans like Robert S. P. Beekes place their original homeland adjacent to ancient Troy.
-The Etruscans called Tyrsenoi in Greek share this name with a people in northwest Anatolia and Herodotus claims the Etruscans sailed from Lydia (the people of which, Beekes contends, lived north of its classical era location) to Italy.
-Beekes asserts that the presence of a related language on the island of Lemnos (roughly 70km from Troas) represents a remnant from those remaining after the migration from the Proto-Tyrsenian urheimat in northwest Asia Minor.
-More specific evidence related to the Etruscan relation to Troy is the name Hittite record of the city of Truisa which is supposedly the etimology of both and the story of Aeneas is connected with the arrival of the Etruscans to Italy which Beekes attempts to coroberate with names like Sergestus whom he contends is Anatolian in origin.
+However the site of Troy is devoid of Greek writings from the relevant historical period, and the current evidence points away from a Greek origin.
+Several artifacts marked with carved symbols were discovered by Heinrich Schliemann during his 1873 excavations, and some scholars have identified them as related to various Aegean writing systems including Linear A. However there is no consensus if these symbols represent writing at all, let alone a recognized writing system.

-In ancient Greek Epics
+In ancient Greek epics

 In Ancient Greek literature such as the Iliad, Trojan characters are portrayed as having a common language with the Achaeans.
 However, scholars unanimously interpret this as a poetic convention, and not as evidence that the Trojans were Greek speakers.
 For instance, Calvert Watkins points out that the Spanish epic poem Cantar de mio Cid portrays its Arab characters as Spanish speakers and that the Song of Roland similarly portrays Arabs as speaking French.
 Some scholars have suggested that Greek-origin names for Trojan characters in the Iliad motivate a more serious argument for the Trojans having been Greek speakers.
 Putative etymologies for legendary names have also been used to argue that the Trojans spoke other languages such as Thracian or Lydian.
 These arguments have been countered on the basis that these languages would have been familiar to classical-era bards and could therefore be later inventions.